Diploma in International Hospitality Operations Management Co-op

 Laura Frainer de Oliveira, Advanced Hospitality & Tourism Management Co-op – Brazil

-Laura Frainer de Oliveira, Learn more about Laura and why she chose to study at TSoM, as well as her insights on what makes studying in Canada such an amazing experience!
+Laura Frainer de Oliveira, Learn more about Laura and why she chose to study at TSOM, as well as her insights on what makes studying in Canada such an amazing experience!

 Jazheel-Inocencio-1